Itzcoatl Ocampo: Biography

 While at Camp Pendleton, Ocampo sustained a significant head trauma when the latch to his 7-ton failed to lock and slammed into the back of his head.
 During this period, as a result of the Great Recession, Ocampo was found not to be qualified for work.
-He applied at several locations, including McDonalds but eventually had grudgingly settled for a landscaping job.
-Due to material difficulties, the family lost their homes with Ocampo's father’s drug addiction causing his mother to divorce him, taking Ocampo and two of his siblings to stay with some relatives.
+He applied at several locations, including McDonalds but eventually grudgingly settled for a landscaping job.
+Due to material difficulties, the family lost their homes with Ocampo's father's drug addiction causing his mother to divorce him, taking Ocampo and two of his siblings to stay with some relatives.
 In July 2010, Ocampo was Honorably Discharged and returned to Yorba Linda.
 Not long after returning from Iraq, he began to show signs of PTSD and exhibited deviant behavior.
 A serious factor for the deterioration of his mental state was the death of his close friend Patiño, who died on June 22, 2010, while fighting in Afghanistan's Helmand Province.
 Following his death, Ocampo became depressed, suffered from frequent headaches, hand tremors and alcohol abuse.
 Over the next two years, unable to adapt to a normal life and hold a job, he depended on income from relatives and refused treatment from psychiatrists.
 Ocampo felt he was unqualified to be diagnosed for PTSD because he did not fight in combat.
 By the end of 2011, his mental state had deteriorated sharply, to the point of developing hypochondria and showing signs of clinical delirium.